dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3.md

 * Delete the old temporary user

 You cannot delete the `indigo-initial-admin` Secret as the operator will just recreate it.
 Deleting the user from Keycloak UI is the only way to ensure admin credentials are not just sitting there.

+After this you can proceed to [Keycloak Configuration](INDIGO-CORE-1-APPS-WAVE-3-KEYCLOAK.md) for configuring Keycloak itself.